danweller18/devise/README.md

-this is the devise template I will use to fork from so I do not have to make new pages everytime.
+This is the devise template I will use to fork from so I do not have to make new pages everytime.

 Commands ran-